Before you begin

-After following the main hacking guide, you will be able to run backed up Wii (and GameCube) games on your console.
-Please note that this is not legal everywhere in the world.
-This guide will also not help you with and does not advocate piracy.
+Depending on the steps you follow, your console may be able to run backed up Wii (and GameCube) games.
+This is only intended to be used in regions where creating a legal backup is allowed by the law.
+This guide will not help you with and does not advocate piracy.

 What are the risks?

 There is always a small risk of bricking your Wii (this will render it completely useless).
 This is not unique to this guide, all guides have this underlying problem.
 However, a reputable guide tends to have a very low risk.
 The initial hacking steps for example have not knowingly lead to any bricks, ever.
 Other more advanced steps do require some additional brick protection to be installed; which this guide will mention in advance.

 Note that the steps we provide are MUCH easier than e.g. rooting an Android phone or flashing an Xbox.
 In fact, the Wii is probably one of the easiest and safest consoles to hack out there.

 A little of your free time. ;)

 Note: Never follow a guide that requests payment.

 A Wii (or Wii U in virtual Wii mode)